 Once a clearly defined requirement is obtained the intelligence team can effectively execute by leveraging what they already know about the issue and what they need to find out from available collection resources such as internal telemetry data, honeynet, Surface, Deep, and Dark Web, or community relationships.

 Collection: Using the original requirement and devised plan as a guiding force, the collection phase helps you determine where and how you conduct data acquisition and information gathering.
 If you’re fortunate enough to have a tool such as GroupSense’s proprietary engine – TracelightTM - to aid in the “hunting and gathering” phase, then you would craft a keyword search in the platform and click the “easy” button to retrieve the necessary data and information to answer the client’s requirement(s).

 Processing: The processing step involves the collation, validation, and evaluation of the collected data and information to confirm its usefulness and relevance, a precursor to analysis.
-The timeliness and accuracy of the processing depends on the type of collected data or information and type of processing and exploitation system available.
+The timeliness and accuracy of the processing depend on the type of collected data or information and the type of processing and exploitation system available.

 For instance, the processing requirements for data conversion and correlation are different for scraped websites than they would be for system or network logs before they can be intelligible to the human analyst.

 By filtering out the “noise” and converting raw data, intelligence professionals can focus on evaluating, analyzing, and interpreting the data and information to produce a finished intelligence product.

 Analysis & Production: This is the phase where the intelligence analysts shine by transforming the processed data and information into a fused, complete intelligence product.
 Through evaluation, analysis, and interpretation, the analysts should produce the finished intelligence in a timely manner and contextualized, easily digestible format that answers the client’s requirement and facilitates their decision-making process.